sharathgopinath/battleship/README.md

 }
 ```

-HTTP POST **api/battle-ship/game-status**
+**HTTP POST api/battle-ship/game-status**

-Returns the current status of the game
+Returns the current status of the game.

 Example Input -
 ```